amalon/matrix-appservice-minecraft/docs/README.md

  will utilize the extra classes to add features.
  2. [Endpoints](./Endpoints.md) These are all the HTTP endpoints that are opened by the WebInterface class.
+ 3. [Message Body JSON Format](./BodyJson.md) This is the intermediate JSON format used to represent formatted Matrix message bodies.